abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 #### Global Symbol

-Usually all symbols are different, even if they have the same name.
-But sometimes we want same-named symbols to be same entities.
+Usually, all symbols are different, even if they have the same name.
+But sometimes we want same-named symbols to be the same entities.
 For instance, different parts of our application want to access symbol "name" meaning exactly the same property.

 To achieve that, there exists a global symbol registry.
 We can create symbols in it and access them later, and it guarantees that repeated accesses by the same name return exactly the same symbol.

 In order to read (create if absent) a symbol from the registry, use Symbol.for(key).

-This checks the global registry if there is symbol described by a key then it will return else it will create a new one byt he given key in registry and return it
+This checks the global registry if there is a symbol described by a key then it will return else it will create a new one by the given key in the registry and return it

 ```js
 // read from the global registry